andriniaina/andriniaina.github.io/cannes_vacation_rental/src/content/homepage/10-cannes.md

 	</div>
 </div>

-All of these sites (except the islands😉) can be accessed within a few minutes walk of the apartment.
+All of these sites (except the islands😉) can be accessed within a few minutes walk from the apartment.

 [More information on Cannes](https://theculturetrip.com/europe/france/cannes/)